acwright/6502/README.md

 - **Backplane Board**: A backplane board that provides multiple card slots for peripheral cards and connects to the main board via a ribbon cable.
 - **Backplane Board Pro**: An enhanced version of the backplane board with additional features.
 - **Front Panel Board**: A board that provides a front panel interface with switches and LEDs for controlling and monitoring the system.
-- **Input Board**: A board that provides PS/2 keyboard and mouse interfaces along with SNES controller support.
 - **Main Board**: The main board that contains the 65(c)02 CPU, memory, memory decoding ICs, one peripheral card slot, and a bus connector.

 **Cards**: